 I love to bake and cook to relax and get my mind off of everyday stresses, especially with what’s happening in the world.
 Baking is also a fun activity that my 16-month-old son and I enjoy doing together!
-Although I need to invest in a kitchen stool for toddlers.
-In the meantime, I’ve been wearing my hip seat, which helps support his weight and gives me the ability to spend time with him while doing something I love.
-Baking together has become a favorite activity of ours!
+Today we made the best red velvet cake and I’m sharing my recipe below.

 Recently, I’ve been on the hunt for a good red velvet cake recipe and came across this one from Divas Can Cook.
 I’ve now made it a handful of times and can honestly say that it is mind-blowing.
 The cake turns out restaurant-quality!
 It is seriously the most delicious red velvet cake ever!
 It is easy to make, and you probably have all the ingredients on hand.
 Since most of us are stuck at home, try this recipe and maybe no-contact deliver to some of your friends.

 The cream cheese frosting recipe is from Divas Can Cook, but any cream cheese frosting will work.

 - 2 cups all-purpose flour

 - 1 teaspoon baking soda

 - 1 teaspoon baking powder